giavinh79/rspack-mod-fed-code-inspector/README.md

 # Rspack Module Federation

-Simple pnpm workspace using Rspack & Module Federation
+Simple pnpm workspace using Rspack & Module Federation.
+The host app contains a header and renders a microfrontend (MFE) from the remote application.

 ## Development Scripts